pypi/warehouse/docs/development/frontend.rst

 If you're in a POSIX environment you may find
 `NVM <https://github.com/nvm-sh/nvm>`_ useful to have multiple NodeJS versions installed in your system.

+Two Webpack configurations are defined, one for the main site and another for the admin section.
+The ``make serve`` command will start two containers watching the source files for each configuration, any changes on them will trigger a rebuild.

+By default, these containers will build the assets in production mode, minimizing and creating compressed versions of the final assets.
+However, while developing, you want to have the shortest time possible to be able to see the effect of your changes.
+You can change Webpack's build mode defining an environment variable `WEBPACK_MODE` set to `development`, i.e.
+``WEBPACK_MODE=development make serve``, reducing the build time dramatically.
+Please make sure you test your changes in production mode before commiting your changes.

 Tests